spmielke/spmielke.github.io/Prot-Struct-fr-DM.md

 #### Summary

-...
-In the era of ... genomics / data ..., ...
-Motivated by the need for …, ...
-This continuing effort seeks ... to provide semi-empirical (NMR-based) methods for low-resolution structural estimation of uncharacterized proteins ... . ...
+Motivated by the need for fast, reliable methods of assessing protein structure in the era of big genomics, this continuing effort seeks to provide data-derived tools for high-throughput structural class identification from low-resolution nuclear magnetic resonance (NMR) information. ...

 ...
 An initial project (Sibley, Monique, Krish) demonstrated ... . ... <Mielke / Krishnan:> ... employing statistical methods, provided formal basis ... . ...
 Subsequent work ...
 ML ... .